 Each Fund intends to comply with these requirements.
 However, there can be no assurance that either Fund will satisfy all requirements to be taxed as a regulated investment company.
-If a Fund were to fail to make sufficient distributions, it could be liable for corporate income tax and for excise tax in respect of the shortfall or, if the shortfall is large enough, a Fund could be disqualified as a regulated investment company.
-If for any taxable year a Fund were not to qualify as a regulated investment company, all of its taxable income would be subject to federal income tax at regular corporate rates without any deduction for distributions to shareholders.
+If a Fund were to fail to make sufficient distributions, it could be liable for corporate income tax and for excise tax in respect of the shortfall or, if the shortfall is large enough, a Fund could be disqualified as a regulated investment company, all of its taxable income would be subject to federal income tax at regular corporate rates without any deduction for distributions to shareholders.
 In that event, shareholders would recognize dividend income on distributions to the extent of a Fund's then-current and accumulated earnings and profits, and certain corporate shareholders could be eligible for the dividends-received deduction.